Quan Yin is one of the major deities in Buddhism and one of the most popular deities used in feng shui.

 The terms "compassion and mercy" are actually not the best interpretation of Quan Yin's energy.
 The energy Quan Yin expresses is akin to what a mother feels for her child - it is fiercely loving and protective, a much stronger energy than what we usually associate with compassion.

-As the legend goes, even though Quan Yin attained enlightenment, just as she was about to enter heaven she paused at the doorway and, hearing the cries of the world, decided to return and help humankind find the right path.
+As the legend goes, even though Quan Yin attained enlightenment, just as she was about to enter the heaven's gate she paused at the doorway and, hearing the cries of the world, decided to return and help humankind find the right path.

 She took the vow to help humans, thus Quan Yin is known as the female Bodhisattva.